Up to 50% off sofas & mattresses — limited‑time deals.

 Is back sleeping always best?

 Not always.
-It is often the easiest position for neutral alignment, but supportive side sleeping can work just as well for many people.
+It is often one of the easiest positions for neutral alignment, but supportive side sleeping can work just as well for many people.

 Can the wrong pillow cause neck pain?

 Yes.
-Pillow height affects cervical alignment, and both overly high and overly low pillows can increase strain.
+Pillow height affects cervical alignment, and the wrong setup can feed into neck pain.
+Both overly high and overly low pillows can increase strain.

 Do I need a very firm mattress for back pain?